sajed2010-me/security-tools/README.md

 -I will work on adding more functional features relative to the job itself tomorrow if god wills.

 -Thank you very much for taking the time to check out this very humble project.

+## Changelog

+- **3rd update (1st-tool.py - 05/04/2026)**
+  Added more improvements:
+  - Added file uploading option so it can identify and scan urls in the provided file
+  - Changed the CLI UX a bit

+- I will work on adding more features tomorrow if god wills, sadly i didn't commit the past two days due to some stuff and i faced a lot of bugs, i will explore more amazing features to add and work on them and will improve my skills trying to the extent of my abilities.

+- Thank you very much for taking the time to check out this very humble project, I appreciate it a lot!!